What is a Property Settlement Agreement?

 It is crucial therefore to ensure that an agreement is reached regarding the division of equity and/or proceeds of matrimonial property.
 Read on to find out how a property settlement agreement can help.

-In most marriages, the property which needs to be divided just consists of the matrimonial home (i.e. where husband and wife lived during the marriage), but it can sometimes include second homes and investment property which is either jointly or individually owned.
+In most marriages, the property which needs to be divided just consists of the matrimonial home (i.e. the property where the husband and wife lived during their marriage), but it can sometimes include second homes or an investment property which is either jointly or individually owned.

-How is property divided in a divorce?
-There are many ways in which a divorce house split can be done, but if you cannot agree to this between you it may be necessary to seek professional help.
+How then is property divided in a divorce?
+There are many ways in which a divorce house split can be done, including one spouse buying out the other or selling up and splitting the proceeds.
+But if an agreement cannot be reached between both parties then it may be necessary to seek professional help or mediation.